 - Every gun should be treated as it is loaded.
 Even if it is not, it’s better to start with this assumption in order to avoid possible accidents

-The reasons you need more than one gun can vary from person to person, you might need it for self-defense, for hunting, as a show of force to discourage any home invaders or even for rodent control.
+The reasons you need more than one gun can vary from person to person.
+You might need it for self-defense, for hunting, as a show of force to discourage any home invaders, or even for rodent control.
 You won’t find a gun that does all of that just like you won’t find a tool that does all the work.
 Why would you hammer a nail with a screwdriver when you can buy a hammer?

-Based on the research I’ve conducted, I’ve come to the conclusion that there are 5 type of guns that every prepper should own.
-All this based on the use made for every gun, as follows:
+Based on the research I’ve conducted, I’ve concluded that there are 5 types of guns every prepper should own.

-- To fight your way out of a nasty situation and to reach the gun safe where you keep your rifle you will need a reliable handgun.
+3. To fight your way out of a nasty situation and to reach the gun safe where you keep your rifle you will need a reliable handgun.
 A handgun that packs a deadly punch and one that you can maneuver without difficulty.
 It should be your weapon of choice for day to day activity when it’s appropriate to carry a handgun.

-Once you’ve done your homework and you have decided from where you should by your weapons, here are the guns recommended based on a limited budget:
+Once you’ve done your homework and you have decided from where you should buy your weapons.
+Here are the guns every prepper should own recommended based on a limited budget.

 The Ruger LCP – A gun that you can easily conceal

-This is amongst the most popular firearm selling today and it is especially favored by the ladies as it can easily fit in their purse.
+This is amongst the most popular firearm selling today.
+It is especially favored by the ladies as it can comfortably fit in their purses.
 It is a light handgun with a weight of only 10 ounces and its size of 5.2 inch makes it easy to hide.
-It carries six rounds of .380 ACP in a magazine with one round in the barrel.
-It is considered a good capacity for a self-defense situation in which you cannot fire more than a few shots due to the distance and the speed of the combat.
+Ruger LCP carries six rounds of .380 ACP in a magazine with one round in the barrel.
+It is considered a functional capacity for a self-defense situation in which you cannot fire more than a few shots due to the distance and the speed of the combat.

 The Ruger 10/22 – The prepper’s rifle

-If you want to develop good marksmanship and not spend a lot of money on the rifle itself or the rounds of ammunition, then the Ruger 10/22 is the rifle for you.
-It is a semi-automatic rimfire rifle that chambers .22 caliber long rifle ammunition (.22LR), one of the most commonly used and widely available ammunition in the world.
+If you want to develop excellent marksmanship and not spend a lot of money on the rifle itself or the rounds of ammunition, then the Ruger 10/22 is the rifle for you.
+It is a semi-automatic rimfire rifle that chambers .22 caliber long rifle ammunition (.22LR).
+It is one of the most commonly used and widely available ammo in the world.
 This is a rifle very popular amongst small game hunters due to its accuracy, ease of use, and lightweight.

 The Glock 19 – An Everyday Guard Dog